woutervdl/MOEA_convergence/README.md

 # README
-## Parallel Performance of Multi-Objective Evolutionary Algorithms in Climate-Economy Modelling:
+## Parallel Performance of Multi-Objective Evolutionary Algorithms in Climate-Economy Modelling
 **Exploring the Scalability and Convergence Properties of MOEAs for Climate-Economy Decision Support**

 ## Research Context